SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 - Key Frames + Parameter value for each frame
 - Automation Shapes
-- Jump from Sound Editor Menu to Automation View
 - Zoom in Vertically
 - Shading of lower node changes when viewing higher node level
 - How can we reset automation to default preset levels